mburgess88/checkout-kata/README.md

 # checkout-kata

-This is a checckout which whichl calculte the total of the items in your basket based on a set of defined prices.
+This is a checkout which calculates the total of the items in your basket based on a set of defined prices.

+**Requirements**

+This application requires:

+-Java 16

+-Maven

 **Assumptions**